CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

     # To change the identifier of shared memory to avoid conflict to cause server start fail
     MASTER_SHM_ID=35612
     ```
-    Note: Please set different cubrid related ports like cubrid_port_id and ha_port_id on each user.

 ## 2.4 Checkout test cases
 Checkout test cases to all instances.